2026 Election Tracker

 Cook PVIR+1

 Michigan is the most complex state on the 2026 map.
-Three statewide races are essentially open — an open governor's race, an open Senate race, and a presidential battleground that's now decided by single digits in every cycle.
+Three statewide races are essentially open, an open governor's race, an open Senate race, and a presidential battleground that's now decided by single digits in every cycle.
 Gretchen Whitmer is term-limited after eight years.
 Gary Peters is retiring after two Senate terms.
 And former Detroit Mayor Mike Duggan, a lifelong Democrat, is running as an independent for governor in a move that has the potential to scramble both major parties' math.
 Add in a House delegation with two genuine swing seats, and you have one of the most consequential state ballots of the cycle.
-National 2028 markets and balance-of-power coverage live on the homepage.
+We cover all these Michigan election races on ElectionOdds.com with Election Odds for all of them.

 Governor